 To provide enrichment by smell, you can sprinkle finely cut dried herbs around your hamster’s cage.
 Many of these herbs are sold in bulk for horses, but if you need smaller amounts for just one hamster, then dried culinary herbs or dry herbal tea bags can be used.
 If you use teabags, make sure they are tealeaf-free infusions and don’t contain liquorice.
 It’s dangerous to give hamsters liquid herbal tea, as they’re not evolved to process large amounts of fluid; flavoured liquids will lead them to over-drink and could harm their long-term health.

-Note, it is critical that hamsters are allowed on interact only with the plants offered are safe and non-toxic!
+Note, it is critical that hamsters are allowed to interact only with the plants that are safe and non-toxic!
 Better still if they’re actively beneficial to eat and interact with.

 The easiest method for this is to offer some culinary kitchen herbs.
 Most of these have exciting and novel tastes, smells and textures to interact with, with basil and tarragon being particular favourites.
 You can either cut parts off kitchen herb plants, or – a messier option best saved for out of the cage – let them loose on the whole plant.